May 1, 2026

 Vendor side outcomes

 When a vendor tries to charge a one-time card a second time, the network blocks the payment instantly.
 The vendor sees a decline code and no funds move.
-This response signals that the card cannot be reused, giving the vendor immediate clarity.
+This response signals that the card can't be reused, giving the vendor immediate clarity.

 For vendors, the outcome matters because it shapes how their billing and collections teams handle the situation.
 Instead of dealing with pending transactions or lengthy reversals, they know right away that a new payment method is required.